AG-7219/Udyam-Frontend/README.md

 Then you can go to `localhost:3000` in your browser, where your application will be running.
 Also make sure you keep the terminal running at all times for changes and automatic reloads to take place.

+## Contributing Guidelines

+Always pull the latest changes from the main branch before starting development.
+When you want to merge your changes, make a pull request and ask for review from Seniors and/or authorized persons.
+Dont push your changes directly even if you have write access to this repository.
+Resolve conflicts in case of merge conflicts.
+Happy hacking.

 ## Available Scripts

 In the project directory, you can run: